Dawson-Field/USU_coursework/samssubs_datawarehousing/README.md

 📌 **Goal**: Transform a denormalized Excel dataset into a normalized relational schema in 3NF and import it into SQL Server.

 ### Key Tasks:
-- Created an ERD using LucidChart, normalized to 3NF
+- Created an ERD using LucidChart
-- Imported data into SQL Server using SSMS Import Wizard
+- Imported data into SQL Server
 - Designed and populated OLTP tables

 ![51C9F459-7E54-4342-8D5A-9CD81EBEB045](https://github.com/user-attachments/assets/703cb808-fd03-41ef-a6f3-c8288cfdfcd8)